JEP was a French manufacturer that made trains in O/O27, S, OO and HO gauge. They

 Jouef, Edobaud, Marescot and LR (Le Rapide), and

 other French manufacturers.
 The post war products where completely different than previous production.

-The engines became more scale like models.
-However, the entire line of rolling stock and passenger cars
+While the engines became more scale like models, the entire line of rolling stock and passenger cars

 were produced without modification for 35 years, except for the inclusion of automatic couplers in 1952.